kelanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. Listed 3 directories in long format
 13. Checked filetype of iamafile
 14. Created my first symbolic link
-15. Copied new and updated newer version filek
+15. Copied new and updated newer version file
+16. Moved Files with wildcard